netdata/netdata/database/engine/README.md

 When using the multihost database engine, all parent and child nodes share the same `page cache size` and `dbengine multihost disk space` in a single dbengine instance.
-The [**database engine calculator**](https://learn.netdata.cloud/docs/agent/database/calculator) can help you understand what you should set `page cache size` and `dbengine multihost disk space` to on the parent node to allocate enough resources based on your metrics retention policy and how many child nodes you have.
+The [**database engine calculator**](https://learn.netdata.cloud/docs/agent/database/calculator) helps you properly set `page cache size` and `dbengine multihost disk space` on your parent node to allocate enough resources based on your metrics retention policy and how many child nodes you have.

 #### Legacy mode

 _For Netdata Agents earlier than v1.23.2_, the Agent on the parent node uses one dbengine instance for itself, and another instance for every child node it receives metrics from.
 If you had four streaming nodes, you would have five instances in total (`1 parent + 4 child nodes = 5 instances`).